 - Place detailed information in an appendix, as mentioned above.

-- Present the report to the Principal and Board of Trustees, supported with an oral presentation
+- Present the report to the Principal and BOT, supported with an oral presentation

 - Share the report with staff and students, and the school community